ColoradoDOIData/Colorado-Transparency-in-Coverage/README.md

 Where plans have the same rates, HIOS Plan IDs or Group EINs can be listed and point to the correct in network files rather than having duplicate files for each plan.

-**In-Network Negotiated Rates File**: Under the finalized federal rules, a plan or issuer must disclose in-network provider negotiated rates for all items and services through machine-readable files.
+**2. In-Network Negotiated Rates File**: Under the finalized federal rules, a plan or issuer must disclose in-network provider negotiated rates for all items and services through machine-readable files.

-**Out-Of-Network Allowed Amounts File**: Under the finalized federal rules, a plan or issuer must disclose certain data elements to the public, including the billed and allowed amounts for out-of-network providers, through machine-readable files.
+**3. Out-Of-Network Allowed Amounts File**: Under the finalized federal rules, a plan or issuer must disclose certain data elements to the public, including the billed and allowed amounts for out-of-network providers, through machine-readable files.

 **Colorado Specific In-Network Negotiated Rates and Out-of-Network Allowed Amounts Filter**: The files listed above should be filtered to be Colorado specific in the following manner:
 1. Only include plans issued or delivered in Colorado;
 2. Only group or billing NPIs with a corresponding Colorado zip code; and
-3. Only negotiated rate and procedure code combinations for providers with 20 or more services performed in the last year, at the procedure code level not accounting for modifiers.
+3. Only negotiated rate and procedure code combinations for providers with 20 or more services performed in the last year, at the procedure code level, not accounting for modifiers.
 Modifiers must be included in the files, but do not change the count of claims a billing provider has for each procedure code.

+        The 20-service threshold should be calculated at the provider level across all plans, not separately by plan.
+For example: If a provider performed 10 of the same procedure under Plan A and 10 under Plan B, and both plans are offered by the same carrier, the total count is 20, which meets the inclusion criteria.

-**RxDC reports**: under Section 204 of the CAA, Carriers and PBMs routinely submit information about prescription drugs and health care spending to CMS.
+**4. RxDC reports**: under Section 204 of the CAA, Carriers and PBMs routinely submit information about prescription drugs and health care spending to CMS.
 This data submission is called the RxDC report, and is what the Division requires through Regulation 4-2-103.
-The RxDC files should be filtered to only contain data specific to plans in Colorado.
+The only change from what is submitted federally is that files should be filtered to only contain data specific to plans in Colorado.
 Standards can be found via [this link](https://www.cms.gov/marketplace/about/oversight/other-insurance-protections/prescription-drug-data-collection-rxdc).
-These reports may contain PII or PHI.
-Carriers are not required to post these files publicly.
+These reports may contain PII or PHI, as such carriers are not required to post these files publicly.
+These files should be in .csv format the Narrative Response should be in .pdf or .doc/.docx format.

+Colorado specific filtering for RxDC files:
+- Submitters can use either “aggregation state” in D1-D8 or “states in which the plan is offered” in P2 and P3 to filter these files to make them Colorado specific.
+- The Narrative Response should include which field was used to filter
+- The rest of the Narrative Response can be the same as what is submitted federally, please feel free to add any additional information about the Colorado market and impacts as appropriate.
+- There is no requirement to submit the ‘Drugs missing from the CMS crosswalk’ file

-Similar to Federal TiC guidance, carriers are highly encouraged to utilize an  optional MRF to significantly decrease file size and promote usability where applicable: [Provider Reference](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/provider-reference)
+**Provider Reference**: Similar to Federal TiC guidance, carriers are highly encouraged to utilize an optional MRF to significantly decrease file size and promote usability where applicable: [Provider Reference](https://github.com/CMSgov/price-transparency-guide/tree/master/schemas/provider-reference).

-**Provider Reference**: Defining provider networks outside of the In-Network file can have significant benefits in the overall file size that is produced.
 The provider reference file allows the user to define common provider networks externally to the In-Network file that can be referenced from within the In-Network file.
 This allows large provider networks to be defined once and be used in multiple locations.

 **Dates**: Files should contain current rates as of the date the files are created.
 Colorado files that are posted publicly to the carrier’s website should be the current or most recently submitted Colorado file and can be completely replaced once a new Colorado file is submitted (e.g. the January files may replace the previously posted July files).
 Carriers do not need to keep historical files posted publicly.